-The practice window is an opportunity for schools to prepare for the final examinations the way they choose.
+The practice window is an opportunity for schools to use the e-exam system before end-of-year exams.

 Is participation in the practice window compulsory?

 Participation in the practice window is not compulsory.
-However, our experience in 2018 demonstrated that schools found the opportunity to test their technical and change readiness invaluable in their preparations for the final examination as well as giving students an examination practice.
+However, our experience in the past two years has demonstrated that schools found the opportunity to test their technical and operational readiness invaluable in their preparations for the final examinations.

-Do we need to register our practice times?
+Do schools need to register their practice times?

-Will training be provided for invigilators prior to the practice window?
+Will training be provided prior to the practice window?

-Yes, Phase One Role Clarification Workshop training for SACE coordinators and IT managers will be available in May and Phases Two and Three online training via Plato during June/July.
-It is highly recommended all exam-day staff participate in the training prior to the practice window.
+Yes, phase one training on role clarification and task planning for SACE coordinators and IT managers will be available in June, with phases two and three online training also during June.
+All training is delivered in PLATO.
+It is highly recommended all exam day staff participate in the training prior to the practice window.

 Can we run multiple practice exams during the window?

 Yes, the number of exams and the duration of the exam you conduct during the window is up to you.

 It is recommended that schools don’t wait until the end of the window to run their practice window exam(s).
 Having enough time to undertake a second run will allow for ironing out any issues that might come up during the initial exam undertaken in the practice window.